Possession of Drug Paraphernalia

 A conviction for possession of drug paraphernalia can be punished by nearly one year in jail and/or significant fines.
 Depending on your school or employer, there may be additional, non-judicial consequences that stem from a conviction for possession of drug paraphernalia.
 Not only this, a person convicted of possession of drug paraphernalia will have a criminal record that will follow him or her throughout his or her educational and/or professional career.

-At the Memphis drug paraphernalia defense law firm of Douglass & Runger, Attorneys at Law, we pride ourselves on conducting a thorough investigation into our clients’ cases before offering them legal advice.
+At the Memphis drug paraphernalia defense law firm of Douglass & Runger, PLLC, Attorneys at Law, we pride ourselves on conducting a thorough investigation into our clients’ cases before offering them legal advice.
 This helps us provide the best possible advice to our clients given their unique situations and their expressed goals.
 Before you resign yourself to a drug paraphernalia conviction, contact us by calling (901) 388-5805 and allow us to review your circumstances.
 You may be able to raise legal defenses that can reduce your charges or have them dismissed.